timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-09-13:
+# Objectives for Today 2020-09-14:

-- Research about what to call drag, "air" resistance or damping.
+- Update the Key Performance Indicators
-- Add linear drag/damping to sphere with test.
+- Update the Discord Weekly Topic
-- Add angular drag/damping to sphere with test.
+- Checkout the Marketing Monday tasks
-- Other stuffs?
+- Either writing a blog post or ... producing a video?

-NEW RECORD: Day 108 in a row
+NEW RECORD: Day 109 in a row